IsaacAfari/testrepo/README.md

 # testrepo
-This is to test my basic understanding of git and github
+This is to test my basic understanding of git and github.
+I am just hoping I can make a good use out of this....